"French borrowings in the Russian language." Borrowed words in Russian from English, French or German: examples, meaning

 • combinations tch, j: match, jazz;

-• combinations wa, ve, ve: whatman paper, whiskey, velveteen;
+• combinations va, ve, ve: Whatman paper, whiskey, corduroy;

 • 8.
 TO French borrowings ( Gallicisms) relate:

-• terminology of socio-political nature: bourgeois, regime, parliament;
+• terminology of socio-political character: bourgeois, regime, parliament;

-• military vocabulary: artillery, battalion, garrison, cannonade, pistol;
+• military vocabulary: artillery, battalion, garrison, cannonade, gun;

 • names of food products, clothing, jewelry, furnishings: jelly, blouse, bracelet, sconce, boudoir, wardrobe, vest, coat, tights, broth, marmalade, cutlet, toilet.